Sunday Morning We invite you to join us for the following worship services:

 DISMISSAL

-A: Alleluia!
-Go in peace.
-Rejoice and be glad.
+A: Go in peace.
+Follow Jesus.

 DISMISSAL HYMN – The Lord Now Sends Us Forth (ELW #538)